 tee‘s stdout as you don’t need to see it in vim.

-If anyone asked me to write this command in a haste, I might not be able to because it’s too long and complicated to remember.
+If anyone asked me to write this command in a haste, I might not be able to.
+Thi is because it’s too long and complicated to remember.
 Instead, I will create a vim alias for this command and point it to the

 cnoremap sudow w !sudo tee % >/dev/null